gileck/book-reader-app/book-parser/parser-v2/steps/03-page-extraction-and-cross-page-merging/README.md

 ## Overview

 This step transforms chapter content into a page-based structure and merges sentences that are split across page boundaries.
 It creates clean page content where sentences broken by page breaks are intelligently reconstructed.
+If your pipeline removes page semantics downstream, treat this step conceptually as ensuring sentence continuity at former page boundaries.
 The step handles real-world book formatting such as bullet lists near page boundaries (no cross-page list merging), image-only pages, numeric citations, and trailing quotes/attributions.

 ## Requirements

 ### Input Requirements
 - **Pipeline State**: Must include `chapters` array from Step 2.3 with cleaned content
 - **Chapter Content**: Clean chapter content from previous steps
-- **Page Information**: Page boundaries and numbering from original text
+- **Page Information**: Page boundaries and numbering from original text (if still materialized)

 ### Output Requirements
-- **Page Structure**: Each chapter divided into individual pages with metadata
+- **Page Structure**: Each chapter divided into individual pages with metadata (if pages are retained); otherwise, sentence continuity across former page breaks is ensured
-- **Complete Sentences**: Sentences split across pages must be merged
+- **Complete Sentences**: Sentences split across page boundaries must be merged
-- **List Continuation Support**: Bullet list items that continue on the next page must be merged with the preceding list
+- **List Continuation Support**: Bullet list items that continue on the next page should be handled as described
-- **Content Validation**: Pages should end with proper sentence terminators, with documented exceptions
+- **Content Validation**: Segments should end with proper sentence terminators, with documented exceptions
-- **Page Numbering**: Accurate page numbers for each page
-- **Word Counts**: Accurate word count for each page
+- **Word Counts**: Accurate word count for each page/segment
-- **Figure-Only Pages**: Pages that contain no text (e.g., image-only) are included as placeholders to keep page numbering contiguous
+- **Figure-Only Pages**: If pages are retained, include placeholders to keep numbering contiguous

 ### Quality Standards
 - Pages should end with sentence terminators (., !, ?) with exceptions for headers/titles, bullet list endings, and the last content page of the book